huggingface/hf-endpoints-documentation/docs/source/guides/configuration.md

 By default, your endpoint is accessible from the Internet, and secured with TLS/SSL.
 Endpoints deployed on an AWS instance can use AWS PrivateLink to restrict access to a specific VPC.

-The available options are:
+To configure it you need to:
-- Use AWS PrivateLink: check to activate AWS PrivateLink for your endpoint.
+1. check the box to activate AWS PrivateLink for your endpoint.
-- AWS Account ID: You need to provide the AWS ID of the account that owns the VPC you want to restrict access to.
+2. Add your AWS Account ID: You need to provide the AWS ID of the account that owns the VPC you want to restrict access to.

-- PrivateLink Sharing: check to enable sharing of the same PrivateLink between different endpoints.
+Optionally you can enable PrivateLink Sharing.
+This will enable sharing of the same PrivateLink between different endpoints.

 ![network](https://raw.githubusercontent.com/huggingface/hf-endpoints-documentation/main/assets/configuration/10-network.png)